DB Regional business unit

-The core service of DB Regional is to bring millions of passengers in regional transport to their destination every day in a PUNCTUAL, SAFE, COMFORTABLE AND ENVIRONMENTALLY FRIENDLY MANNER NO.3, and in doing so, to meet the requirements of the respective transport contract.
+The core service of DB Regional is to bring millions of passengers in regional transport to their destination every day in a punctual, safe, comfortable and environmentally friendly manner, and in doing so, to meet the requirements of the respective transport contract.

-Our offers cover both regional rail passenger transport with regional express, regional railway and S-Bahn (metro) lines as well as regional and urban bus transport services.
+Our services cover both regional rail passenger transport with regional express, regional railway and S-Bahn (metro)lines as well as regional and urban bus transport services.
 We therefore offer passengers comprehensive mobility services in major cities and metropolitan areas, but also especially in rural areas.
-Our regional organizational structure guarantees local transport services oriented towards the requirements of our local customers.
+Our regional organizational structure guarantees local transport services oriented toward the requirements of our local customers.

 As a rule, DB Regional provides its regional rail passenger transport services within the framework of the Regionalization Act as a public service task and on behalf of the competent public transport authorities.
 The public transport authorities are either the Federal states or a state-owned company, or municipal special-purpose associations.
 The public transport authorities conclude long-term transport contracts and route concessions with transport companies, mainly within the framework of competitively awarded tenders.
 These contracts determine the volume produced and contain detailed specifications on quality and fare pricing.
 With integrated transport concepts, high-quality mobility services and targeted capital expenditures on the vehicle fleet and digitalization, we aim to defend our leading market position and strengthen our role as a quality and innovation leader in the field of regional rail passenger transport.